What Does Cash Buyers Only Mean?

 Avoiding Property Chains

 They won’t need to sell their own property in order to free up funds.
 As a result, there’s no need for them to wait for a mortgage to be approved.
+Nor will they have to wait for the best time to sell up.

 This means that the sale can be closed quickly.
 The seller can get the money from the house a lot quicker than is normally the case.